Policy and Regulation

 There are a myriad of positives that the introduction of 5G brings including greater access to the digital world.
 But those benefits could be hampered by unintended consequences such as ensuring interoperability and how to ensure that the gap in the digital divide does not continue to grow.

 Speaker: Jennifer Manner, Sr Vice President, Echostar

 Historically, the regulatory drivers for communications services included standards setting.
-This fell under a regulator’s or an Authority’s remit.
-Historically the policy focus for them was on a single outcome in a siloed vertical economy.
-Today communications and its dependent technologies cross many verticals; some say impacts indirectly more than 25% of a country’s economic output.
+This fell under a regulator’s or an authority’s remit.
+Historically the policy focus for them was on a single outcome in a siloed vertical sector.
+Today communications and its dependent technologies cross many verticals; some say it impacts indirectly more than 25% of a country’s economic output.
 Policies are becoming woefully not ‘fit for purpose’, and these are driven by those using the past models to support the future.
 Changes mandatory?